 - Review annually the Company's long term incentive plans and the incentive stock option plan.

 - Approve all grants under the Company's stock-based long-term incentive compensation plans.

-- Assign general responsibility for governance to the Governance and Nominating Committee.
+- Assign general responsibility for governance to the Compensation, Human Resources and Governance Committee.

 Officer’s Risk Committee

-- Semi-annually receive an assessment of the risks affecting the Company (“Corporate Risk Profile”).
+- Semi-annually conduct and review an assessment of the risks affecting the Company (“Corporate Risk Profile”).

 - Review annually the Charter of the Officers’ Risk Committee and when necessary, suggest changes to its Charter, to be ratified by the entire Board.